serverdensity/sd-agent-core-plugins/solr/README.md

           metric_type: gauge
 ```

-Again, see the [JMX Check documentation](http://docs.datadoghq.com/integrations/java/) for a list of configuration options usable by all JMX-based checks.
-The page also describes how the Agent tags JMX metrics.

-Restart the Agent to start sending Solr metrics to Datadog.
+Restart the Agent to start sending Solr metrics to Server Density.

 # Validation